FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 January 28, 1992 -- Ron Hextall picked up the win as the Flyers limited Washington to 15 shots in a 3-2 win in Philadelphia.
 Pat Murray scored the go-ahead goal, the third and last of his NHL career.
-The Caps scored on their first and last shots of the game.
+The Caps scored on their first and last shot of the game.
 Dale Hunter, in the second period, and Steve Duchesne, in the third period, were ejected from the game for checking-from-behind penalties.
 Dave Brown suffered a bruised right shoulder and missed the next ten games.
-Brad Jones was taken down by Calle Johanssen and was out until April with a broken ankle.

 February 22, 1992 -- Washington scored four times in the third period en route to a 7-5 home win.
 Michael Pivonka (2-2-4) led the offense.
 Mark Recchi (2-1-3), who made his Flyers' debut, and Kerry Huffman (2-1-3) led the Flyers.

 March 14, 1992 -- The Flyers scored three third period goals in a 3-1 home win.
 The Caps led 1-0 on a second period goal but Dave Brown tied it midway through the final period.
 Keith Acton scored the GWG with 1:57 to play.
 Ron Hextall made 20 saves.